Physics-Informed Spectral Modeling for Hyperspectral Imaging: Results

 \subsubsection{Learning from small data}

-To evaluate the generalization ability of \mname's latent representation under data-scarce conditions, we trained independent XGBoost models on small subsets (0.5-50\%) of PU training set processed with the same encoders as in Table \ref{tab:classification}, but with $k=5$, and queried them on the fixed set of remaining 50\% pixels.
-Table \ref{tab:small-data} summarizes the results of repeating this process 10 times for different random seeds (the values are significantly higher than in Table \ref{tab:classification}, because the partitioning of pixels into train and test set is here random). \mname fares systematically better than for Raw and Autoencoder and degrades more gracefully when labeled training data becomes gradually more scarce.
+To simulate label-scarce conditions, we trained independent XGBoost models on small subsets (0.5-50\%) of the PU training set processed with the same encoder architectures as in Table~\ref{tab:classification}, but trained with $k=5$, and queried them on the fixed set of the remaining 50\% of pixels.
+The values of AA obtained by repeating this process 10 times for different random seeds, reported in Table~\ref{tab:small-data}, are higher than in Table~\ref{tab:classification}, because the partitioning of pixels into train and test sets is here random.
+Crucially however, \mname fares systematically better than for Raw and Autoencoder and degrades more gracefully when labeled training data become gradually more scarce.
+While the self-supervised 3DAES~\cite{3daes} is less impacted by moderate deprivation of labeled data (10-5\%), \mname maintains comparable performance in the extreme low-data regime (0.5\%).
+This stability suggests that \mname's physics-informed constraints act as a regularizer.